 We resume our voyage…we come in sight of the ugly structure – ungainly piles of decaying wood – which, crossing the Thames, unites the villages of Putney and Fulham.

-It was taken over by the Metropolitan Board of Works in 1879 and became toll-free the following year.
+The bridge was taken over by the Metropolitan Board of Works in 1879 and became toll-free the following year.

 The old wooden crossing was not strong enough to withstand increasing road traffic and the spans too narrow for river traffic so it was replaced by a new, stone structure.
-The new crossing, to be known as Putney Bridge, was slightly upstream of the old and in line with Putney High Street allowing it to be constructed while the older was still in place.
+The new crossing, to be known as Putney Bridge, was slightly upstream of the old and in line with Putney High Street, allowing it to be constructed while the older was still in place.
 The more traditional design was by Joseph Bazalgette, engineer of the MWB, with his son Edward assisting on the project.
 It was 700 feet long and 44 feet wide, with five arches and a central span of 150 feet.
 Pipes of the Chelsea Waterworks Company were laid under its surface.
 The new bridge was opened by the Prince and Princess of Wales in May 1886.
 Overall it is quite a plain structure but is pleasantly decorated with ornate lamps.

 From 1909 trams ran over the bridge and it was thereafter too congested.
-Twenty years later the London County Council decided to widen it by thirty feet to its current width, with work completed in 1933.
+Twenty years later the London County Council decided to widen it by 30 feet to its current width, with work completed in 1933.
 To achieve the widening the churches on both banks each lost part of their graveyards.

 Sources include: Peter Matthews ‘London’s Bridges’; Edward Walford ‘Old & New London’; S.C.
 Hall ‘The Book of the Thames’; Ian Pay etc. ‘London’s Bridges – Crossing the Royal River’; John Richardson ‘Annals of London’.